Symmetric operads in abstract symmetric spectra: Construction of commutative ring spectra

 \pf We prove this using \refpr{monoidal}, a theorem of Richter \cite{Richter:Symmetry}, and the rectification theorem~\ref{theo--rectification.spectra}.

 The functor $\iota$ is strong monoidal and $\tau$ is symmetric lax monoidal (because of the Leibniz rule).
 Therefore, \refeq{iota.tau} induces a similar adjunction

-The unstable positive model structures on $\tilde R$-modules (\refth{Rmodel}) are transferred from \refeq{iota.tau} which is a Quillen adjunction by assumption.
+The unstable positive model structures on $\tilde R$-modules (\refde{Mod.R.unstable}) are transferred from \refeq{iota.tau}, which is a Quillen adjunction by assumption.
 Therefore, by the universal property of the Bousfield localization, the stable positive model structures are also related by a Quillen adjunction.
 Thus \refpr{monoidal}\refit{alg.adjunction} yields a weak equivalence

-The map $\varphi: \tilde R \r N(R)$ induces a Quillen adjunction
+The map $\varphi\colon \tilde R \r N(R)$ induces a Quillen adjunction

 The left adjoint is strong monoidal, the right adjoint is symmetric lax monoidal.
-Since $\varphi$ is a weak equivalence by assumption, both this adjunction, as well as the induced adjunction of commutative algebra objects are Quillen equivalences (\refco{transport.algebras.spectra}, using the cofibrancy of the unit in $\cCh(\cA)$). \refpr{monoidal}\refit{alg.3} gives a weak equivalence
+Since $\varphi$ is a weak equivalence by assumption, both this adjunction, as well as the induced adjunction of commutative algebra objects are Quillen equivalences (\refex{transport.commutative.ring.spectra}, using the cofibrancy of the unit in $\cCh(\cA)$). \refpr{monoidal}\refit{alg.3} gives a weak equivalence

-The next step is the Dold-Kan equivalence. \refeq{Dold.Kan} is a Quillen adjunction by assumption.
-Therefore so is \refeq{Dold.Kan.Mod.R} (where both sides carry the stable positive model structures of \refth{stable.R}).
+The next step is the Dold--Kan equivalence. \refeq{Dold.Kan} is a Quillen adjunction by assumption.
+Therefore so is \refeq{Dold.Kan.Mod.R} (where both sides carry the stable positive model structures of \refth{stable.R.general}).
 Let $\cO = \cO_\Gamma$ be the endomorphism operad of $\Gamma$.
 Using \refpr{monoidal}, we get a weak equivalence

 Given a commutative monoid object $Z \in \Modsi_R$, it is easy to check that there is an isomorphism of $\cO$-algebras,

 Here $U$ denotes the forgetful functors from commutative to $\cO$-algebras, by means of the unique map of operads $\cO \r \Comm$.
 This passes to a weak equivalence